This wood floor in a Tell City home is sinking by 1/2". It's located over a crawl space.

 How to Fix It:

-If you have a crawl space and the floors directly above are out of level, you may have a structural problem in your crawl space.
-Crawl space jacks can address these structural problems.
+If you have a crawl space and the floors above are out of level, you may have a structural problem in your crawl space.
+Crawl space jacks can address the structural problems.

 We fix the foundation problems that cause sinking floors!
 Call us for a free foundation repair quote today!